mitodl/hugo-course-publisher/site/content/courses/res-6-008-digital-signal-processing-spring-2011/_index.md

   frequencies.
 Beginning at half the sampling frequency, the output sinusoidal frequency will decrease despite an increasing input frequency.
 These topics are covered in lecture 14 and the demonstration videos.</p>
-course_description: >-
-  <p>This course was developed in 1987 by the MIT Center for Advanced
-  Engineering Studies.
-It was designed as a distance-education course for engineers and scientists in the workplace.</p> <p>Advances in integrated circuit technology have had a major impact on the technical areas to which digital signal processing techniques and hardware are being applied.
-A thorough understanding of digital signal processing fundamentals and techniques is essential for anyone whose work is concerned with signal processing applications.</p> <p>Digital Signal Processing begins with a discussion of the analysis and representation of discrete-time signal systems, including discrete-time convolution, difference equations, the z-transform, and the discrete-time Fourier transform.
-Emphasis is placed on the similarities and distinctions between discrete-time.
-The course proceeds to cover digital network and nonrecursive (finite impulse response) digital filters.
-Digital Signal Processing concludes with digital filter design and a discussion of the fast Fourier transform algorithm for computation of the discrete Fourier transform.</p>
 course_info:
   instructors:
     - Prof. Alan Oppenheim